-RVCA & This Los Angeles invited me to do an installation in the windows of the RVCA San Francisco store right on the corner of Haight & Ashbury streets.
-The installation, entitled California Sunrise, was on display for the months of April through September, 2012.
+RVCA & This Los Angeles invited me to create a Spaceship Earth sculpture in the windows of the RVCA San Francisco store right on the corner of Haight & Ashbury streets.
+The piece, entitled California Sunrise, was on display for the months of April through September, 2012.
 The installation / sculpture was made from a variety of wood, molding, rope, canvas & succulents.

 The Fox Is Black did a nice feature about it.

 I designed some shoes and matching T-shirts for the skateboard brand Circa.
 I designed the graphics, fabrics, color palette etc. for the shoes as well as the graphics for the Ts.
 The shirt graphics match the embroidered labels on the shoes as well as graphics printed on the shoe insoles.

 Threadless is a US Midwest based t-shirt company where users submit designs to be voted on for production.
 For a time they featured a line called Threadless Select, a premium artist line curated by Dustin Hostetler aka UPSO, for which I created this graphic.

 I made an illustration about a dragon being bummed that he was banished from a kingdom for the coloring book “Outside The Lines” by Souris Hong-Porretta.
 The book features illustrations from a wide collection of artists including Keith Haring.

 The inspiration for my illustration was this episode of Flight of the Conchords.